ankasendo/Fair-Deal-Final---Law-and-Innovation/README.md

 _The landing page image_

-The landing includes a photograph with text overlay of some riders enjoying a ride-out.
+The landing includes a photograph with text overlay of some couple looking at the iPad.
 This section introduces the user to the objective of the website and it also provides a clickable link to the Calculator app (Created from Josef-legal bot platform)

 ![landing]